Was Tom Cruise In Endless Love?

 Fact Check:

 Tom Cruise’s breakthrough role came a year later in 1983 when he starred in the box office hit “Risky Business.”
-Prior to that, he had appeared in a few minor roles, but “Endless Love” was not one of them.
-The confusion may have arisen due to the similarity in the era and genre of films in which Cruise was involved.
+While he had been acting in smaller roles prior to that, “Endless Love” was not one of them.
+The confusion may have arisen due to the similarity in the era and genre of the films, as well as the fact that both movies featured young actors.

 FAQ: